Volunteering with GreenUP – Frequently Asked Questions

 What kinds of things would I do as a volunteer?

 GreenUP’s volunteer opportunities are as diverse as our programs.
 You can check out our current volunteer opportunities online, or visit our Store & Resource Centre.
-If you don’t see a current volunteer opportunity that speaks to you, we still encourage you to apply as a volunteer to get updates on new opportunities as they arise.
+If you don’t see a current volunteer opportunity that speaks to you, we still encourage you to join our volunteer distribution list to receive updates on new opportunities as they arise.

 Do I have to make a long-term commitment?

-Some of our volunteer opportunities are one-day occurrences (like helping out during the GreenUP Expo), while others might be for a longer amount of time (like sitting on a committee to plan a fundraiser, or volunteering part-time for several months).
+Some of our volunteer opportunities are one-day occurrences (like helping out during Peterborough PULSE), while others might be for a longer amount of time (like sitting on a committee to plan a fundraiser, or volunteering part-time for several months).
 You can decide what’s right for you.

 How do I become a volunteer?